 - Garlic powder - You can leave it out or replace it with a small fresh clove of garlic.
 You could also use an equal amount of onion powder instead.

-If you really want to push the pickle envelope, try adding in a few dashes of Trader Joe’s Dill Pickle Seasoning.
+If you really want to push the pickle envelope, try adding a few dashes of Trader Joe’s Dill Pickle Seasoning.
 It really ups the pickle ante!

-Pickle Salad Dressing Variations
+Salad Dressing Variations

 - Spicy Dill Pickle Dressing - Add ¼ teaspoon of cayenne pepper or a few dashes of red pepper flakes.